Physical Security’s Role in Digital Transformation

 • Three minutes later, the cyber team gets an alert that someone is trying to overload the network.

-The Need of Digitize
+The Need to Digitize

 Digital transformation, the use of technology to fundamentally improve performance or reach, has become an obligatory upgrade for companies across the globe.
 The strategy to digitize is shaping entire businesses and creating huge opportunities.
 A successful digital transformation is not just about implementing new technologies but transforming your organization to take advantage of the opportunities those new technologies provide.
 Digital transformation initiatives should be focused on reimagining customer experience, operational processes, and most importantly, the transformation of your business model.